 Technology use is closely related with social identity and the valued identities in the home play a big role in determining digital tastes.
 Young people mostly adapt the behaviors of their parents and the ones they are usually acquainted with.

-The social capital is gained with peers, but this is not long-term in relation to educational attainment.
+- Social capital -The social capital is gained with peers, but this is not long-term in relation to educational attainment.
 For as time passes, most of the people that contribute to the choices or decisions of people come and go.
 As professionals go from one field to another their social capital also changes.
 So, social positions affect preferences.

 Individuals get to have different likes or preferences when it comes to different things, especially in the vast digital world.
 For example, music.
 Different people have varied choices of genre in music.